iamsayan/wp-last-modified-info/readme.txt

 == Frequently Asked Questions ==

+= Is there any admin interface for this plugin? =

+Yes.
+You can access this from 'Settings > Last Modified Info'.

 = How to use this plugin? =

-Go to 'Settings > Last Modified Info' and check the options and hit 'save changes'.
+Go to 'Settings > Last Modified Info', enable/disable options as per your need and save your changes.

-= Is there an admin interface for this plugin? =

-Yes.
-You can access this from 'Settings > Last Modified Info'

-= How to check this is working? =
+= How to check this plugin is working? =

-Open any page or post and you can see the change.
+After enabling options in 'Settings > Last Modified Info', open any page or post and you can see the change.

 = How this plugin works? =

-This plugin hooks into wordpress content area and shows last modified information of posts and pages.
+This plugin hooks into WordPress content area and displays last modified information on posts and pages.

+= Will it require editing code to show Last Modified date? =

+Not at all.
+You can show the revised info by just installing this plugin.
+Use the Plugin Options to customize the date/time according to your need.

-= Is this plugin copmpatible with any themes? =
+= Is this plugin compatible with any themes? =

 Yes, this plugin is compatible with any theme.

+= Does this plugin support all custom post types? =

+Yes, this plugin supports all types of custom posts.

-= How to customize last modified text css? =
+= How to customize last modified text style? =

-Go to Settings > Last Modified Info > Custom CSS and write your custom css.
+Go to 'Settings > Last Modified Info > Custom CSS' and add your custom CSS.

+CSS Classes:

+`.post-last-modified`: use this class for posts.

+`.post-last-modified-td`: use this class if you want to add style only to last modified date/time on posts.

+`.page-last-modified`: use this class for pages.

+`.page-last-modified-td`: use this class if you want to add style only to last modified date/time on pages.

-= Can I sort posts and pages by last modified info? =
+= Can I sort posts and pages by last modified info in the dashboard? =

-Yes you can.
-You can sort posts and pages by ascending or desending order.
+Yes, you can.
+You can sort posts and pages by ascending or descending order.

+= What is meta ‘revised’ tag? =

+The 'meta revised tag' is used to tell the last modified date & time of a webpage to various web crawlers (Google, Bing etc.).

-= Is this plugin good for SEO? =
+= The Date and Time inserted by this plugin is dependent on what? =

-Yes, absolutely.
-This plugin returns last modified info on both post and pages and also enable 'revision' meta tag which is good for SEO.
+The plugin makes use of your WordPress Date, Time and Timezone (Dashboard > Settings > General) in WordPress dashboard.

-= Is this plugin compatible with multisite?
+= Is this plugin compatible with multisite? =

 Yes, it is fully compatible with multisite.

-= Can I customize 'Last Updated' text? =
+= Can I change 'Last Updated on' text? =

 Yes, you can.
-Write custom text in plugins page and save changes.
+Just set your custom text in settings and save your changes.

 Use the plugin to test it.